CBICA/HistoReg/README.md

 The dataset provided for the quantitative evaluation of the proposed approach was provided by the Automatic Non-rigid Histological Image Registration (ANHIR) challenge [2-6].
 This challenge was a part of the IEEE International Symposium on Biomedical Imaging (ISBI) 2019 conference.

+This method was ranked 2nd in this challenge [REF](https://anhir.grand-challenge.org/Workshop-ISBI19/).

 # Supporting Grant

 This work is partly supported by the National Institutes of Health under grant award numbers NIH/NCI/ITCR:U24-CA189523, NIH/NIBIB:R01EB017255, NIH/NIA:R01AG056014, and NIH/NIA:P30AG010124.